nemild/smart-contract-best-practices/smart-contracts.md

   - Rollout in phases, with increasing usage and testing in each phase

 - **Keep contracts simple** - complexity increases the likelihood of errors
-  - Ensure the contract logic simple, especially at first when the code is untested
+  - Ensure the contract logic is simple, especially at first when the code is untested or lightly used
   - Modularize code, minimizing performance optimizations at the cost of readability; legibility increases audibility
   - Put logic that requires decentralization on the blockchain, and put other logic off; this allows you to continue rapid iteration off the blockchain